 The Advising Resource Center conducted an anonymous survey of 207 undergraduate academic advisors, comprising questions developed jointly with the ad hoc committee.
 The survey was open for three weeks during the Summer of 2024 and reopened for a few days during the Fall semester.
-The response rate was 54% (111 anonymous responses).3
+The response rate was 53% (109 responses).

-This section provides a summary and partial analysis of the quantitative responses.
+This section provides a preliminary summary and analysis of the quantitative responses.

-The survey also included six free response questions, which attracted altogether 260 written answers from the 111 survey respondents.
-Those answers are reproduced, verbatim, in the appendix to the report.
+The survey also included six free response questions, which attracted altogether 255 responses.
+These are reproduced, verbatim, in the appendix.